fhaze/reseller-api/README.md

 ## ⚗️ Running the Unit Tests

-The unit tests are using the library [mocha](https://mochajs.org/).
+The unit tests are using the [mocha](https://mochajs.org/) library.

 ```shell
 yarn test